Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 Where x(i)x_{(i)} denotes the ii-th value in the sorted dataset.

-The median's key advantage is its robustness to outliers.
+The median's main advantage is that it handles outliers well.
 Because it depends only on the position of values rather than their magnitude, extreme values do not distort it.
 This makes the median particularly valuable for skewed distributions or data with outliers.
 In fields like real estate, income analysis, and cost estimation, the median often provides a more meaningful measure of central tendency than the mean.

 The Mode

 The mode is the most frequently occurring value in a dataset.
-Unlike mean and median, which always produce a single value for continuous data, a distribution can have multiple modes, such as bimodal or multimodal distributions, or no mode at all if all values occur with equal frequency.
+Unlike mean and median, which always produce a single value for continuous data, a distribution can have multiple modes.
+A dataset is called bimodal when two distinct values share the highest frequency, such as exam scores of 75 and 90 each appearing 8 times while no other score appears more than 5 times.
+Multimodal distributions have three or more peaks, which often indicate the presence of distinct subgroups within the data, like heights in a mixed population of children and adults.
+A distribution has no mode if all values occur with equal frequency.

 The mode is most useful for categorical data where mean and median are undefined, such as the most common color preference in a survey or the most frequent diagnosis in a medical dataset.
 For continuous numerical data, the mode is less commonly used, though it can help identify peaks in a distribution's density.